Idaho Legislative Candidates

 Idaho House Seat B : Nate Roberts

 Nate is running for re-election to Idaho State Representative in District 29, Pocatello, because he believes in the values that so many Idahoans share.
-He believes in the idea that hard work earns a fair opportunity, in viewing others as equals, and in serving my community because it is others’ home as much as it is ours.
+He believes in the idea that hard work earns a fair opportunity, in viewing others as equals, and in serving his community because it is others’ home as much as it is ours.
 Too many legislators speak to these ideals without practicing them.
 Nate is committed to making them a reality.

 Idaho Legislative Candidates